 - Last Minute Details: Ask for any extra key.
 Many companies will supply one which can come in handy if you lock yourself out.
 Inspect the vehicle with the attendant for scratches, dents or other damage before leaving the rental lot.
 Any dents or scratches should be noted on the contract before you leave the lot.
 Some companies may enforce a hard line policy regarding having prior damage noted in writing.

 - International Drivers: Beginning in January 1, 2013, Florida law requires all drivers from abroad – including Canadian and British tourists – possess an international driver’s permit in addition to their regular license.
 Millions of international visitors drive in Florida each year, and state legislators thought the international driving permit (a standardized document that translates the license details into 10 different languages) would help law officers interpret foreign licenses.
 The permit seems notably more important for visitors from locations such as Quebec and Brazil where English is likely not the language of their credentials.
-Canadians can pick up an IDP at a local CAA office for $25, plus the cost of passport photos.
+Canadians can pick up an IDP at a local CAA office.
 It’s valid for one year.

 Update: The Florida Highway Patrol will no longer be enforcing a state law requiring Canadian drivers to carry an international driving permit along with their drivers license.
 The CAA is working to find out whether the same applies to local police forces.
 If not, it’s possible Canadian drivers could be arrested for driving without a valid license.
 Also, there remains concerns about insurance coverage in Florida since for the time being the law states that without an international driver’s permit Canadians do not have a valid driver’s license.
 “We’ve heard conflicting signals from the industry on whether they’d honor policies or not”, said CAA spokesperson Ian Jack.
 “In the interim, Insurance Bureau of Canada, strongly discourages any insurer from using the amended Florida statute as a reason to deny coverage on the basis that the non-resident driver was not authorized to operate a motor vehicle in the state of Florida.”
 As to whether car rental agencies would require the international driving permit, Budget car rental as said the permit would be required along with the driver’s license to rent a vehicle in Florida, while both Hertz and Enterprise in Orlando have said that only a valid Canadian license would be required for car rental.